Fast and Efficient Gossip Algorithms for Robust and Non-smooth Decentralized Learning: Background and Preliminaries

 \textbf{Proximal Methods.} Proximal methods are well-suited for non-smooth objectives.
 A canonical example is the proximal point algorithm (PPA) with step size $\rho > 0$,

 which can be interpreted as an implicit gradient descent.
 Distributed variants such as P-EXTRA have been proposed \cite{shi2015proximal}, but they do not naturally extend to fully decentralized gossip-based settings due to the non-linearity of the proximal operator.
 In contrast, decentralized ADMM methods are widely used for minimizing sums of convex non-smooth functions in a decentralized setting, as they decouple local optimization from consensus constraints and hence support gossip-based asynchronous implementations \cite{shi2014linear, yang2022survey, boyd2011distributed}.

-\textbf{Synchronous ADMM.} We focus on edge-based (gossip) methods, as studied in \cite{iutzeler2013asynchronous}.
-For clarity of notation, we consider the scalar case in the remainder of the paper, as motivated by quantile estimation; most of the results extend to the general setting.
-Problem~\eqref{eq:1} can be reformulated as $\operatorname{argmin}_{\bx \in \mathbb{R}^n} \sum_{i=1}^n f_i(x_i)$ subject to $x_i=x_j \text { for all } (i, j) \in E .$ These constraints ensure that the nodes' estimates reach consensus (assuming the graph is connected), while keeping the problem decentralized.
-This can be written in ADMM form as in \cite{iutzeler2013asynchronous}:
+An empirical comparison with P-EXTRA is provided in Appendix~\ref{app:proximal-related}.